debackerl/pgasus/README.md

 All context variables will be put in the same namespace as specified in the configuration file to avoid conflicts with other parameters.

 The context is built in the following order:
-* Map HTTP header values accordingly to route's `context_mapped_headers` setting.
-A special header, X-Accept-Extension, is initialized by pgasus with file extension as specified in requested URL.
+* Load default context variables set in configuration file.
+* Load value of cookies defined in route's `context_mapped_cookies` setting where the read field was set to `true`.
 * Load variables defined in route's `context_mapped_variables` setting.
 Looking first in route's variables if found, otherwise in cookies.
 Overrides header.
+* Map HTTP header values accordingly to route's `context_mapped_headers` setting.
+A special header, X-Accept-Extension, is initialized by pgasus with file extension as specified in requested URL.

 #### Batch mode